geoff-project/coi/docs/guide/core.rst

 - subscribing to JAPC parameters.

-While Python garbage-collects objects which are no longer accessible (including `~cernml.coi.Problem` instances), some of these resources require manual function calls in order to be properly cleaned up.
+While Python garbage-collects objects which are no longer accessible (including `Problem` instances), some of these resources require manual function calls in order to be properly cleaned up.

-If such is the case for an optimization problem, it should override the `~cernml.coi.Problem.close()` method and define all such actions in it.
-A host application is required to call `~cernml.coi.Problem.close()` when it has no more need for an optimization problem.
+If such is the case for an optimization problem, it should override the `~Problem.close()` method and define all such actions in it.
+A host application is required to call `~Problem.close()` when it has no more need for an optimization problem.

 .. warning::

-    The `~cernml.coi.Problem.close()` method is *not* called after an optimization procedure is done.
-In particular, a host application may perform several optimization runs on the same problem and call `~cernml.coi.Problem.close()` only at the very end.
-Furthermore, an arbitrary amount of time may pass between the last call to `~cernml.coi.SingleOptimizable.compute_single_objective()` and the call to
+    The `~Problem.close()` method is *not* called after an optimization procedure is done.
+In particular, a host application may perform several optimization runs on the same problem and call `~Problem.close()` only at the very end.
+Furthermore, an arbitrary amount of time may pass between the last call to `~SingleOptimizable.compute_single_objective()` and the call to `~Problem.close()`.
-    `~cernml.coi.Problem.close()`.

 .. note::

     If you want to use an optimization problem in your own application or script, consider using the :func:`~contextlib.closing()` context manager: